March 30, 2024

 You can help your board govern more and manage less.
 You have agency, power, and resources at your hand.
 Your board is there.
 They want to help.
 They want to do a good job.
 Help them to do so.
 Help them to see where the boundaries are and how you can work together to achieve the outcomes you want.

-Before you go, like this video and then send it on to your board chair and discuss how you together can both figure out how to help the board do more governing and less management and micromanagement in your board meetings.
+Before you go, like this video.
+Then send it on to your board chair and discuss how you together can both figure out how to help the board do more governing and less management and micromanagement in your board meetings.
+For more on how to promote board governance read, How to Move from an Operational to a Governance Board in 5 “Easy” Steps.

 Author